top of page

 In summary, I find Sproul's view to be biblically sound and wholeheartedly agree with it.
 It precisely identifies the prevailing errors espoused by many teachers today regarding Israel and the Church.
 On one extreme, some have swung entirely toward an anti-Israel bias, adopting replacement theology.
 Conversely, others have become so inclusive that they embrace even those Jews who have rebelled against God, mistakenly qualifying them as true Israel solely based on ethnicity.
 Yet, Paul distinctly delineates spiritual (true) Israel from physical Israel, asserting: "For he is not a Jew, which is one outwardly; neither is that circumcision, which is outward in the flesh: But he is a Jew, which is one inwardly; and circumcision is that of the heart, in the spirit, and not in the letter; whose praise is not of men, but of God" (Rom 2:28-29).

-So far, we covered significant ground concerning the relationship between Israel and the Church.
-Considering Paul's teachings on the present and future condition of Israel, it should be clear by now that we are confronting the error of dispensationalism in respect to its two-kingdom dichotomy.
+Thus far, we’ve laid important groundwork concerning the biblical relationship between Israel and the Church.
+Considering Paul's teachings on the present and future condition of Israel, it becomes evident that dispensationalism errs in maintaining a two-kingdom distinction.
 But it's important to grasp the main arguments behind this "two kingdom model" in order to avoid misunderstanding Scripture, especially when studying prophecies about Israel's future in the millennium.
 To help with this, here are the key arguments that are central to dispensational thinking:

 (i) Ethnic Israel may participate in the Church but remains bound by the Mosaic Law, including circumcision, dietary laws, and the civic and ceremonial requirements once the new temple is erected.